List of Batwoman episodes

-Batwoman is an American superhero television series created by Caroline Dries which ran for three seasons on The CW.
+Batwoman is an American superhero television series created by Caroline Dries, which ran for three seasons on The CW from 2019 through 2022.
 It is set in the Arrowverse, sharing continuity with other related television series.
 Based on the eponymous character from DC Comics, the first season follows Kate Kane (Ruby Rose), the cousin of vigilante Bruce Wayne / Batman, who becomes Batwoman in his absence.
 The final two seasons focus on Ryan Wilder (Javicia Leslie) as she protects Gotham City in the role of Batwoman.

-Alongside Rose, Batwoman stars Elizabeth Anweis, Camrus Johnson, Nicole Kang, Dougray Scott, Rachel Skarsten, and Meagan Tandy.
+Alongside Rose, the first season of Batwoman stars Elizabeth Anweis, Camrus Johnson, Nicole Kang, Dougray Scott, Rachel Skarsten, and Meagan Tandy.
 Anweis's character was killed off in the first season's midseason finale, "A Mad Tea-Party".
-In May of 2020, Rose announced her departure from the series.
-In June, Leslie was cast as Ryan Wilder, an original character, to replace her.
+In May 2020, Rose announced her departure from the series.
+The following month, Leslie was cast as Ryan Wilder, an original character, to replace her.
 Scott departed in the 16th episode of season two, "Rebirth".
 In the third season, Victoria Cartagena, Nick Creegan, and Robin Givens joined the main cast, with Cartagena reprising her role as Renee Montoya from the unrelated Fox series Gotham.

 During the course of the series, 51 episodes of Batwoman aired over three seasons.
-The first season premiered on October 6, 2019 and concluded May 17, 2020.
+The first season premiered on October 6, 2019, and concluded May 17, 2020.
 It was renewed for a second season in January.
 Season two aired from January 17, 2021, through June 27.
-A third season was ordered in February.
-Season three ran from October 13 through March 2, 2022.
+A third season was ordered in February, which ran from October 13 through March 2, 2022.
 A fourth season was in development, but was canceled following Nexstar Media Group's acquisition of The CW.